-A feed-in tariff (FiT) is a price that distributed generators are paid per unit of electricity that they export into the grid (or in some cases, the amount they generate - see section 2.2).
-Since January 2008, licensed electricity retailers in Victoria with over 5000 customers are required to publish a general renewable energy feed-in tariff offer for customers that have a small renewable generation facility (ie, one with a nameplate capacity of less than 100kW).
-In the great majority of cases, these facilities are rooftop solar photovoltaic (PV) systems, but other potential sources of renewable energy include wind energy, hydro-generation and biomass generation.
+A FiT is a price that distributed generators are paid per unit of electricity that they export into the grid (or in some cases, the amount they generate - see section 2.2).
+Since January 2008, licensed electricity retailers in Victoria with over 5000 customers are required to publish a general renewable energy FiT offer for customers that have a small renewable generation facility (i.e. one with a nameplate capacity of less than 100kW).
+In the great majority of cases, these facilities are rooftop solar PV systems, but other potential sources of renewable energy include wind energy, hydro-generation and biomass generation.